 2. Surfing Fundamentals

 You need them.
 The stronger they are the better.
 Every beginner should be practicing surfing fundamentals.
 It’s a pillar of our education, and the reason we made an epic online membership program based on them (you check it out for free).

 Wanna know why?

-Because like we said in the first thing you should know as a beginner.
+Because like we said in our first point:

 Riding waves is easy.
 Catching waves is harder.

-The only way to be become a surfer who can catch any wave easily is to strengthen your foundation of fundamentals.
+The only way to be become a surfer who can catch any wave easily is to strengthen your surfing basics.
 No matter how long you surf.
 Forever improve your fundamentals.

 If your learn to surf journey begins with teaching yourself the 3 most basic topics any surfer needs (paddling technique, board control skills, and a proper stand-up technique), you will be well prepared to practice learning how to catch waves.